imkalcor/go-raknet/README.md

-# networking
+# raknet
-bedrock edition networking library built on top of the transport library
+bedrock edition networking library built on top of the user datagram protocol (UDP).